Gemini North will be shutdown for 3 weeks in July, 2017. Therefore, RA ranges for Gemini North will be 4 < RA hours < 23.5 in 2017A

 Our official contact point regarding any questions about Gemini and Its instruments is Joanna Thomas-Osip (email@example.com) .
 She will forward your inquiries to a proper person at Gemini and help with the communication.
 If you know someone at Gemini via collaboration or via friendship, then you can ask them directly but please CC her in your email.

-K-GMT Science Group (KGSG) invites proposals for observations with Gemini, as the cycle 3A of the K-GMT Science Program.
+K-GMT Science Group (KGSG) invites proposals for observations with Gemini for the K-GMT Science Program.

 Call for Proposal

 Please refer here for the general information of the call for proposals.

 - 11:59 p.m.
 KST, Oct 7th, 2016